 To claim credit for attendance at any NH Bar course:

 Monitor your courses entered by the NH Bar: If you have attended a program offered by the NH Bar Association for NHMCLE credit, it will be entered directly into the NHMCLE Attorney Reporting Tool within 30 days or less of the course date.
 You need to monitor this entry.
 You will need to adjust, decrease, your NH Bar posted attendance minutes if you were not present for the entire instruction time.
 NOTE: Do NOT enter NHBA•CLE into ART.
 NHBA•CLE will enter.
 Duplicate entries will be deleted.

 An Attorney's ART Responsibility under Rule 53 to complete course requirements and file to Affidavit of Compliance:

 Attorneys are responsible for the accuracy of their individual course entries in ART.
 Attorneys should enter their course attendance within 30 days of course attendance at the latest and should maintain a file of courses attended, attendance certificates, and course materials for at least 3 years (Rule 53.6).

-At the end of the 2016 NHMCLE Year, an 'Affidavit of Compliance' will be available when the attorney's ART 'My Record' page entries meet or exceed the minimums required.
-Each attorney will be required to attest online in ART to the course record for the July 1, 2015 through June 30, 2016 NHMCLE Reporting Period.
-Members will be notified when the 'Affidavit of Compliance' is available.
+At the end of the current NHMCLE Reporting Year, an 'Affidavit of Compliance' will be available when the attorney's ART 'My Record' page entries meet or exceed the minimums required.
+Each attorney will be required to attest online in ART to the course record for the current NHMCLE Reporting Period.
+Notice will go out when the 'Affidavit of Compliance' is available, typically after June 1.

 • Browser Issues?
 For optimal user experience, the following is recommended: ART has been designed and developed to run on W3C compliant browsers, so it is highly recommended that Mozilla FireFox, Google Chrome, or, as a last resort, Internet Explorer 10+ be used.
 Install the free download of Firefox or Chrome for the best possible browsing experience.